 Sensor and automated driving data was transmitted to TRL’s data hub, where partners will evaluated the performance of the driving system and model changes to the control software.
 The work was carried out in the UK Smart Mobility Living Lab, London.

-The project’s data is gathered from sensors installed on a fleet of Land Rover vehicles that have so far completed more than 30,000 miles of driving on public roads in Greenwich by council workers from their fleet services department.
-As part of the new validation method, data is selected and recorded intelligently which helps to reduce the total volume of data collected and speed up validation of the automated driving functions in the real world.
-The data is then automatically transferred to a central cloud, allowing researchers to analyse it remotely, using newly developed tools.
-As a result, the consortium partners are able to analyse how automated driving functions respond in the real world, helping to ensure that future autonomous vehicles drive in a natural way, retaining the positive driving characteristics of a good driver.
+The project’s data was gathered from sensors installed on a fleet of Land Rover vehicles that completed more than 30,000 miles of driving on public roads in Greenwich by council workers from their fleet services department.
+As part of the new validation method, data was selected and recorded intelligently which helped to reduce the total volume of data collected and speed up validation of the automated driving functions in the real world.
+The data was then automatically transferred to a central cloud, allowing researchers to analyse it remotely, using newly developed tools.
+As a result, the consortium partners were able to analyse how automated driving functions respond in the real world, helping to ensure that future autonomous vehicles drive in a natural way, retaining the positive driving characteristics of a good driver.